retaildevcrews/helium/docs/Java-SpringBoot-Developer.md

 ## Managed Identity and Key Vault

 After creating a Managed Identity for the Helium web app and assigning get and list secret permissions to the Service Principal, the following code successfully authenticates using Managed Identity to create the Key Vault Client.
-Leveraging Managed Identity in this way eliminates the need to store any credential information in app code.
+Leveraging Managed Identity in this way eliminates the need to store any credential information in application code.

 ### Key Vault

-If you need access to Key Vault in your app, you can retrieve the Key Vault Client from Spring framework's DI rather than have to track credentials and create a new connection.
+If you need access to Key Vault in your application, you can retrieve the Key Vault Client from Spring framework's DI rather than have to track credentials and create a new connection.

 #### Adding Key Vault via Spring Configuration